Kuift/GuiftsDynamicBlueprint/README.md

 ## TODO:
-properly implement blueprint data sharing on death : clear array from garbage values implement the save mechanics implement the load mechanics support rotation implement the cursor select when middle click
+- properly implement blueprint data sharing
+- on death : clear array from garbage values
+- implement the save mechanics
+- implement the load mechanics
+- support rotation
+- implement the cursor select when middle click
-    -2 mode
+    - 2 mode
-        -if mode 1, you can copy paste selected blueprint into png + place blueprint -if mode 2, you can edit and fill things support multiple uv size/blob size other than 8x8 -remove offset from placeentities, put an offset array or do something to make it possible to have different size entities add more to the REEE.PNG make custom menu less of a pain, have a gui for it
+        - if mode 1, you can copy paste selected blueprint into png + place blueprint
+        - if mode 2, you can edit and fill things support multiple uv size/blob size other than 8x8
+    - remove offset from placeentities, put an offset array or do something to make it possible to have different size entities add more to the REEE.PNG make custom menu less of a pain, have a gui for it